Carbon & Nano Tech Toes

 - composite toe was the newer aluminum toe,

-- carbon nanotech is going to be the next composite toe.
-Stronger and better than every other thing in this planet.
+- carbon nanotech will be the next composite toe.
+Stronger and better than every other thing on this planet.

 Yes, they are making nanotech toes.
-And yes, some of them are so affordable that you can get a pair of nano safety shoes for the fraction of `premium steel toe’ price.
+And yes, some of them are so affordable that you can get a pair of nanosafety shoes for a fraction of `premium steel toe’ price.
 Some big brand carbon toes only cost 50 dollars while there are 300 dollar steel toe boots!
 (It is the best case scenario, thus rare.)

 From diamond to graphite and plants to animals- everything is made of carbon.
-And maybe, carbon nanobots are the definitive answers to all of our cancers but before that, humanity is going to build thousands of floors in a single tower with them and before that, every safety gear is going to bear carbon nanotech including your safety hats.
+Maybe, carbon nanobots are the definitive answers to all of our concerns.
+Before that, humanity will build thousands of floors in a single tower with them, and before that, every safety gear is going to bear carbon nanotech including your safety hats.

 However, let us stick to our toes- it’s the future.
 Seems like inevitable.
 Your future construction and factory work shoes will come packed with them.